Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Related Works

-In the medical field, several diffusion-based methods have been proposed to generate photorealistic echocardiography videos using the conditional guidance of a single frame~\cite{reynaud2023feature}, ejection fractions~\cite{reynaud2023feature}, single semantic mask~\cite{van2024echocardiography,nguyen2024training}, and single sketch image~\cite{zhou2024heartbeat}.
-Zhou et al.~\cite{zhou2024heartbeat} additionally leveraged mitral valve (MV) skeletons to control the complex motion trajectories of MV in the generated echocardiograms.
-Besides, Li et al.~\cite{li2024endora} proposed an approach to generate endoscopy videos that simulate clinical scenes by integrating a spatial-temporal transformer with 2D vision foundation model priors.
+In the medical field, several diffusion-based methods have been proposed to generate photorealistic echocardiography videos using the conditional guidance of a single frame~\citep{reynaud2023feature}, ejection fractions~\citep{reynaud2023feature}, single semantic mask~\citep{van2024echocardiography,nguyen2024training}, and single sketch image~\citep{zhou2024heartbeat}.~\cite{zhou2024heartbeat} additionally leveraged mitral valve (MV) skeletons to control the complex motion trajectories of MV in the generated echocardiograms.
+Besides,~\cite{li2024endora} proposed to generate endoscopy videos that simulate clinical scenes by integrating a spatial-temporal transformer with 2D vision foundation model priors.
 However, the above methods may have the following drawbacks: unsteerable semantics due to the lack of attribute guidance (e.g., category or target shape), poor control over sequences, etc. Thus, they may be unsuitable for direct adoption in the generative augmentation tasks.